General description of offense within the game of basketball

 Furthermore, some centers could also shoot from the mid-range and/or three-point range, possibly increasing their offensive versatility.

-What are types of basketball offense
+Types of basketball offense

 The types of basketball offense consist of various categories of offensive formations, patterns, or distinctive systems that also include a common characteristic of creating scoring opportunities to ultimately win basketball games.